*Get $200 OFF + 2 FREE Dream Pillows when you spend $1,750 or more. Use Code: SLEEPFOUND200

 A pillow-top containing layers of memory foam and adaptive polyfoam allows the Saatva to contour more closely than the average innerspring.
 The mattress also features a pocketed microcoil transitional layer and a bonnell coil support core.
 This coil-on-coil design creates a bouncy feel on the surface without making the mattress feel too stiff.
 The coil layers also promote steady airflow throughout the mattress core to maintain a comfortable temperature – a major asset for hot sleepers.

-You can choose between soft (3), medium firm (6), and firm (7) feels for the mattress, depending on your ideal level of support, as well as a 11.5-inch or 14.5-inch profile.
-The soft feel and lower profile are best suited to side sleepers and those who weigh 130 pounds or less, while those who weigh more – especially back and stomach sleepers – will probably find the firmer feels and 14.5-inch profile more comfortable.
+You can choose between soft (3), medium firm (6), and firm (8) feels for the mattress, depending on your ideal level of support, as well as a 11.5-inch or 14.5-inch profile.
+The soft feel and lower profile are best suited to side sleepers and those who weigh 130 pounds or less.

 Saatva is one of the few online mattress brands to offer free White Glove delivery anywhere in the contiguous U.S. This service includes in-home assembly in a room of your choice and old mattress removal at no extra charge.
 The company also offers a 180-night sleep trial, one of the longest in the mattress industry, and a 15-year warranty for the mattress.

 The Beautyrest Black is a quintessential luxury pillow-top mattress.
 This high-profile model is constructed with at least four foam layers that provide close body-contouring and pressure relief.
-The mattress has a medium (5) feel, but its sturdy pocketed coil system delivers edge-to-edge support and prevents excessive sinkage for people who weigh up to 230 pounds.
+The mattress has a choice between medium soft (4) or medium firm (6) feel, but its sturdy pocketed coil system delivers edge-to-edge support and prevents excessive sinkage for people who weigh up to 230 pounds.

 Beautyrest offers a couple of customization options based on your ideal levels of conforming and temperature control.
 The “Cooling Upgrade” includes a layer of memory foam infused with carbon fibers intended to draw heat away from your body and help the surface stay cool.
 The “Cooling + Comfort” upgrade adds an additional memory foam layer for even deeper contouring, which can be particularly helpful for side sleepers who experience pressure points in the shoulders, lower back, or hips.